shivjisakina/Brookes-Assignments/jQuery/Weather-API-Homework.md

     Example using temperature:
     - $(".NYCWeather").append("<div> Temperature: "+weather[i].mintempF +"-"+ weather[i].maxtempF+"</div>")

+#Homework for 11-11

+1) Using the .append() jQuery method, append your sunrise and sunset variables to your "NYCWeather" class in HTML

+    (Example using temperature: $(".NYCWeather").append("<div> Temperature: "+weather[i].mintempF +"-"+ weather[i].maxtempF+"</div>"))

+2) Using either bootstrap of CSS, style the temperature and sunrise-sunset on your page

+3) Finish up any overall CSS styling and make sure the app is ready to go!

 Let me know if you have any questions, good luck :)